Skip to content

 Imperial (US)

+I love this north African inspired lamb dish with a glass of our Grenache, "L'Autre".
+The fennel, olives and spices are a great match.
 I like to serve this with couscous in a deep wide bowl.
 Mix the yogurt with a little sriracha sauce and put a dollop on top.
 Sliced carrots sautéed with olive oil, ginger, garlic and cumin are also a nice accompaniment.
+This can easily be made ahead and reheated.

 Ingredients